shibanisankpal/Data-analytics-Personal-Project-Revenue-Insights-/README.md

 Credits:

-Video created and Problem Statement developed by Dhaval Patel and Hemanand Vadivel.

-Collaboration with a subject matter expert from the hospitality domain,Abhishek Anand for data and metric introduction.
+Video created and Problem Statement developed by Dhaval Patel and Hemanand Vadivel.Collaboration with a subject matter expert from the hospitality domain,Abhishek Anand for data and metric introduction.

 Problem Statement